evervault/evervault-js/README.md

 `pnpm e2e:test` will run all Playwright e2e tests in the repo.

+Both `test` and `e2e:test` will need to pass in CI for PR's to be merged.

+## Typechecking

+Typechecking is done with [TypeScript](https://www.typescriptlang.org/).
+In packages that have typescript enabled (e.g. have a `tsconfig.json`), the CI step will run the `typecheck` task.
+PR's will be blocked if this doesn't pass.

+## Formatting

+Formatting is done with [Prettier](https://prettier.io).
+The `format` task will overwrite files with the correct formatting, while the `format:check` task will only check files for correct formatting.

+The CI will block PR's if `format:check` fails.
+If this occurs, run `pnpm run format` to update the formatting on all files.
+I also recommend using [Editor integrations](https://prettier.io/docs/en/editors.html) with Prettier to format as you write code.

 ## Release managment

 We use [changsets](https://github.com/changesets/changesets) to version manage the packages in this repo.